Skip to main content

 EU wind energy

 The EU is committed to remaining the global leader in renewables.
-Wind power has played an important part in this success and will be key to achieving the EU’s renewable energy targets and reaching carbon neutral by 2050.
+Wind power has played an important part in this success and will be key to achieving the EU’s renewable energy targets and reaching carbon neutrality by 2050.

 The EU, a global leader on wind